rnd195/LaTeHubTheme-Typora/readme.md

 This project aims to create a similar look and feel to LaTeX documents by modifying the default [Typora](https://typora.io/) theme "Github" (thus LaTeHub).
 I simply needed a theme that looked nice when exported and also justified the text.
 So far, only minor changes have been made.
 These include:

-- replaced the default font with CMU Serif (Czech localization)
+- replaced the default font with CMU Serif
 - added `text-align: justify` to `body` in the CSS file
+- aesthetics